tathaghosh/Movie-Review-Sentiment-Analysis/README.md

 # Movie Review Sentiment Analysis
 ## Sentiment analysis of Movie Reviews
 It is a natural language processing problem where text is understood and the underlying intent is predicted.
-Here, you need to  predict the sentiment of movie reviews as either positive or negative in Python using the Keras deep learning library.
+Here, the sentiment of movie reviews is predicted as either positive or negative in Python using the Keras deep learning library.

 ## Data description
 The dataset is the Large Movie Review Dataset often referred to as the IMDB dataset.